21 Jun What Stories Are Stopping You from Losing Weight?

-She does know how to eat to lose weight, and she has periods when she follows the guidelines and drops a few sizes.
+She knows how to eat to lose weight, and she has periods when she follows the guidelines and drops a few sizes.
 She gets ecstatic, as her health and wellbeing is of utmost importance for her.
 (And, she prefers looking fit!)

 But then the same thing happens every time.
 My friend gets more attention from men, which is exciting but stresses her out as she doesn’t know what to do.
 (And I’ve even given her a wax kit.
 Just kidding.)

 The pressure builds up, and eventually, my friend reaches for chocolate as a coping mechanism.
 It doesn’t take long until she’s gained back her weight; feeling awful and nauseous from the chocolate — but secure.
 Because she doesn’t have to deal with the attention anymore, so she doesn’t have to be afraid of intimacy.

 With this, I’m not saying that she or anyone is undesirable because of weight gain.
 (My friend is super beautiful any size, trust me!)
 I’m just saying that many of us have limiting scripts running our lives and if we don’t do anything about it, we will end up with lives we never intended to live.